datalayer-examples/jupyterlab-extensions-example/docs/develop.md

     ./content
 ```

-Note: You will need NodeJS to build the extension package.
+You will need NodeJS to build the extension package.
 The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
-You may use `yarn` or `npm` in lieu of `jlpm` below.
+You may use `yarn` or `npm` in lieu of `jlpm`.

 ### Development uninstall